Phase 3: The Applicant Pool and Interviewing

 Reasons of Non-Selection and Disposition Codes for Applicants NOT Advancing to the Next Step

 The search chair or search administrator must move applicants in the workflow by entering reasons of non-selection for all applicants not advancing further in the process.
-When moving applicants, you will be required to document reasons of non-selection for applicants not continuing in the process.
-Reasons of non-selection need to be based on the required or desired qualifications listed in the job description, not the "job description summary" or the "essential duties and responsibilities" list.
+When moving applicants, you are required to document reasons of non-selection for applicants not continuing in the process.
+Reasons of non-selection need to be based on the required and desired qualifications listed in the job description, not the "job description summary" or the "essential duties and responsibilities" list.
 A suggestion is to copy and paste wording directly from the job description required/desired section qualifications into the reasons of non-selection.
 This helps Equal Opportunity Compliance, and an auditor, easily see which qualification(s) the reason of non-selection is referring to.
-The Applicant Flow Log (AFL) Disposition Codes webpage has detailed information on this process and examples of acceptable reasons of non-selection.

 In addition, the following chart provides examples of reasons of non-selection that were not accepted by the OFCCP auditor during Michigan Tech's last compliance audit.